TWO KINDS OF RIGHTEOUSNESS

-Beloved, stop boasting in your own imperfect and unstable righteousness, or striving to establish your own righteousness, rather, resolve not to cling to your own righteousness in God’s sight, like Paul who resolved to “be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.”
+Beloved, stop boasting in your own imperfect and unstable righteousness, or striving to establish your own righteousness; rather, resolve not to cling to your own righteousness in God’s sight, like Paul who decided to“be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.”
 (Philip.
 3:9 NKJV).

 Prayer: My Dear Heavenly Father, I receive today by faith and with joy and gratitude the gift of righteousness You offered me in and through Christ Jesus.
 My Dear Holy Spirit, teach and help me daily to rejoice and boast in God’s righteousness, in Jesus’ name.
 Amen.